 Except as described below, a Fund anticipates that a non-U.S. Shareholder will not be subject to U.S. federal income tax on such shareholder's distributive share of a Fund's income, provided that such income is not considered to be income of the shareholder that is effectively connected with the conduct of a trade or business within the United States.
-The Fund have not sought a ruling from the IRS or an opinion of counsel as to whether they will be engaged in the conduct of a trade or business within the United States and there are no assurances that the IRS will agree with a Funds' determination in this regard.
+A Fund have not sought a ruling from the IRS or an opinion of counsel as to whether they will be engaged in the conduct of a trade or business within the United States and there are no assurances that the IRS will agree with a Funds' determination in this regard.
 In the case of an individual non-U.S. Shareholder, such shareholder will be subject to U.S. federal income tax on gains on the sale of Shares in a Fund's or such shareholder's distributive share of capital gains if such shareholder is present in the United States for 183 days or more during a taxable year and certain other conditions are met.

 If the income from a Fund is "effectively connected" with a U.S. trade or business carried on by a non-U.S. Shareholder (and, if certain income tax treaties apply, is attributable to a U.S. permanent establishment), then such shareholder's share of any income and any gains realized upon the sale or exchange of Shares will be subject to U.S. federal income tax at the graduated rates applicable to U.S. citizens and residents and domestic corporations.
 Non-U.S. Shareholders that are corporations may also be subject to a 30% U.S. branch profits tax (or lower treaty rate, if applicable) on their effectively connected earnings and profits that are not timely reinvested in a U.S. trade or business.
-If a Fund has any "effectively connected income," then the purchaser or transferee of Shares would be generally required to withhold a 10% tax on the "amount realized" by the non-U.S. Shareholder on the sale or exchange of Shares, unless the transferor certifies that it is not a non-U.S. person.
-However, the U.S. Department of the Treasury and the IRS had suspended these rules for transfers of certain publicly traded partnership interests, including transfers of our common units, that occurred before January 1, 2023.
+If a Fund has any "effectively connected income," then the purchaser or transferee of Shares would be generally required to withhold a 10% tax on the "amount realized" by the non-U.S. Shareholder on the sale or exchange of Shares, unless the transfers of certain publicly traded partnership interests, including transfers of our common units, that occurred before January 1, 2023.
 Such withholding is currently required on open market transactions occurring, but in the case of a transfer made through a broker, the obligation to withhold is generally imposed on the transferor's broker.
-The Sponsor to a Fund has posted a Qualified Notice in accordance with Regulation Section 1.1446(f)-4(b)(3)(iii) which provides that the "10-percent exception" under Regulation Section 1.1446(f)-4(b)(3)(ii) applies to a Fund.
-Accordingly, brokers may be able (but are not required) to rely on such notice to not withhold under Section 1446(f) on a transfer of Shares by a non-U.S. Shareholder.
+The Sponsor to a Fund has posted a Qualified Notice in accordance with Regulation Section 1.1446(f)-4(b)(3)(ii) which provides that the "10-percent exception" under Regulation Section 1.1446(f) on a transfer of Shares by a non-U.S. Shareholder.
 The Sponsor intends to periodically post an updated Qualified Notice in accordance with the applicable Regulations.
 The Sponsor, given the investment objectives of a Fund, expects the "10-percent exception" to be available to a Fund to be able to post a Qualified Notice.
 The "10-percent exception" may not always be available.